fairdirect/foodrescue-app/README.md

 * **API documentation.** The project's C++ source files contain in-code documentation that you can compile into full API docs with [Doxygen](https://www.doxygen.nl/).

-* **Other documentation.** Extensive project documentation about planned features, used technologies, frequent tasks and related projects and initiatives is available in a [Dynalist document](https://dynalist.io/d/To5BNup9nYdPq7QQ3KlYa-mA).
+* **Other documentation.** Extensive project documentation about planned features, used technologies, frequent tasks and related projects and initiatives is available as a Dynalist document ["Food Rescue App Documentation"](https://dynalist.io/d/To5BNup9nYdPq7QQ3KlYa-mA).
 The same content is also available as an exported version under `doc/doc.html` in this repository.
 But the export is still rough and does not support proper navigation in the document, so at this time the Dynalist live document is preferable.

 ## 2. Repository Structure